kiran-singh/jekyll-now/_posts/2018-8-11-Responsible-Settings.md

 var apiId = Guid.Parse(_configManager.AppSetting("ApiId"));
 ```

-In both cases the resulting string value has to be converted to the type of variable if different.
+As shown above, the resulting string value has to be converted to the type of variable if different.

 Ideally this manipulation shouldn't be left to individual classes as they get littered with app setting names, methods to parse the setting values and tackling what to do if any setting is missing or invalid.